sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 ####2.
 The Bridge of Death
-Grail-seeker should be able to...
+Grail-seeker should be able to:

 * Give answers the questions: